AuthMe/AuthMeReloaded/docs/config.md

         # This prevents an attacker from abusing AuthMe's email feature.
         cooldown: 60
     privacy:
-        # The maill shown using /email show will be partially hidden
+        # The mail shown using /email show will be partially hidden
         # E.g. (if enabled)
         #  original email: my.email@example.com
         #  hidden email: my.***@***mple.com